vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 />
 ```

-### Why some integrations have a mocked VsfPaymentProvider?
+### Why some integrations have a mocked `VsfPaymentProvider`?

-There are eCommerce backends which do not provide any payment methods out-of-the-box, e.g. commercetools.
-For these, we provide mock component that has exactly same interface as a real integration so you can easily swap it with a payment integration of your choice.
+There are eCommerce backends that do not provide any payment methods out-of-the-box, e.g. commercetools.
+For these, we provide a mock component that has exactly the same interface as a real integration so you can easily swap it with a payment integration of your choice.
 You can find available payment integrations [here](/v2/integrations/)